Responsive (RWD) vs Adaptive Website Design (AWD)

 Responsive website design doesn’t offer as much control over the design on each screen size because the responsive layout is usually changed based on stylesheets and javscripts but still use the same html structure for all devices.
 For this reason, responsive website design takes less work to build and maintain but suffers from certain limitation.
-Due to its affordable approached, responsive website design is currently the most preferred method for creating new cross devices websites at this moment.
-There is also a large amount of affordable templates available on the market that support this style of design and at the same time these templates can be applied to the majority of the mainstream CMS (Content Management System) platforms.
+Due to its affordable approach, responsive website design is currently the most preferred method for creating new cross devices websites at this moment.
+There is also a large number of affordable templates available on the market that support this style of design, and at the same time, these templates can be applied to the majority of the mainstream CMS (Content Management System) platforms.

 - Same Experience in all devices: Mobile users will see a slightly different layout from desktop users, however everyone viewing your site will get the same experience.